 Data scenarios

-Three data scenarios were created to explore the impact of data on the ability to monitor rebuilding of an overfished stock.
-The same historical data were available to each of the data scenarios for year 31-49 with an annual survey index of abundance with high uncertainty (CV = 0.50), fishery lengths (n = 100 yr-1) and ages (n = 50 yr-1), and survey lengths (n = 5 yr-1) and ages (n = 5 yr-1).
+Three data scenarios were created to explore the impact of the amount and precision of data on the ability to monitor rebuilding of an overfished stock.
+The same historical data were available to each of the data scenarios for years 31-49 with an annual survey index of abundance with high uncertainty (CV = 0.50), fishery lengths (n = 100 yr-1) and ages (n = 50 yr-1), and survey lengths (n = 5 yr-1) and ages (n = 5 yr-1).
 The data available was designed to emulate a stock that was infrequently encountered by the survey (e.g. due to depth or habitat) and the majority of the data available were from the fishery.
 Following the first assessment in year 51 the data scenarios diverge based on composition data availability.
 The “no reduction” data scenario continued with the same data quantity (i.e. annual survey, annual composition data) for either 50 or 100 years depending upon life-history.
 The second data scenario, “reduced data”, substantially reduced the composition data available from the fishery during the period the stock was assessed overfished where annual length and age sample sizes from the fishery were reduced to 25 yr-1 and 12 yr-1 respectively, but retained an annual index of abundance and the same level of sampling from the survey (length and ages, n = 5 yr-1).
-The sample sizes remained at low levels until the stock was assessed rebuilt, at which time the sample sizes returned to the historical level from the fishery (length n = 100 yr-1; ages n = 50 yr-1).
+The sample sizes remained at low levels until the stock was assessed to be rebuilt, at which time the sample sizes returned to the historical level from the fishery (length n = 100 yr-1; ages n = 50 yr-1).
 The “reduced data” scenario was designed to be representative of the potential data reduction that can occur in overfished stocks when management either greatly limits the landings or retention of a stock.
 The final data scenario, “eliminated data”, removed all composition data with only an annual index of abundance following the assessment in year 51.
-The “eliminated data” scenario was implemented in order to provide insight into how long it takes for assessment performance to degrade in the absence of composition data.
+The “eliminated data” scenario was implemented to provide insight into how long it takes for assessment performance to degrade in the absence of composition data.

 Data generation

-The observation model was used to generate an index of abundance that was used by SS.
-The biomass available for observation during each year t is determined by:
+The observation model was used to generate an index of abundance.
+The expected biomass available for observation during each year t is:

 (5)

-where is the age-length-based transition matrix (see Methot and Wetzel [2013] for details), is the weight by length l, and is the selectivity by the survey for length l.
-The observed survey biomass is related to the available population abundance according to:
+where is the age-length-based transition matrix (see Methot and Wetzel [2013] for details), is the average weight for fish in length-class l, and is the selectivity by the survey for length-class l.
+The observed survey biomass is generated using:

 (6)